shenc909/TeensyWii/README.md

 Hi guys!

-Here is the last revision of my biggest project based on favorite Multiwii project.
+Here is the last revision of my favorite hobby project based on Multiwii project.
 In two words: it's pretty stable, improved and extended version of Multiwii.

 Changes: